-Employees look for a culture which offers continuous growth.
+Employees look for a culture that offers continuous growth.
 They want to work in an organization where they can see a rising graph in their career.
 It is important to provide regular training to employees to help them gain more skills.
 Organize training and enroll your employees in the same.
 This will provide them a sense of belongingness with the organization, and they will feel motivated when they learn something new.

 4. Introduce Open Communication

 Clear communication gives insights into what is going on in the mind of an employee.
 Know how your employees feel by conducting surveys, team meetings, and using suggestion boxes.
 Be a good listener.
 Encourage them to speak up so that you can implement changes that you feel are right.

 5. Share Numbers

 Your employees should know what is happening in the company.
 They must be aware of the numbers.
 Share every good and bad news with them so that they feel part of the organization.

 6. Promote Company Culture

 Make your employees clear about the company culture which includes goals, mission, and values.
 Encourage them to fit into the system by listing down the benefits.

 The best way to kill an employee’s enthusiasm is by giving him the monotonous task of filling out forms on the day of his joining.
 You can change this concept by introducing employees straight to work.
 Attach a mentor or a work buddy with the new joiner to make him feel engaged and part of the company right from day one.